-Setting Description ACTIVE_HOSTID The hostid to use for the license server.
+Setting Description PORT The listening port used by the license server.
+(If no value is specified here, the server uses 7070 by default.)
+If the machine on which the license server is running uses multiple network interfaces, you can use the PORT option to specify the interface that you want the license server to use.
+Simply include the IP address for the interface in square brackets, as shown in this example: PORT=[127.0.0.1].1443 ACTIVE_HOSTID The hostid to use for the license server.
 The hostid can only be set using a configuration file if no hostid has yet been specified for the license server.
 Once a hostid has been set, it can only be changed using the FlexNet License Server Administrator or the FlexNet License Server Manager.
-The syntax is value/type (for example, 7200014f5df0/Ethernet).
+The syntax is vaLue/type (for example, 7200014f5df0/Ethernet).
 If no value is specified for this setting and no active hostid has yet been set for the license server, the license server uses, by default, the first available Ethernet address on the machine.
 If using a dongle ID or a hostid other than the first available Ethernet address, specify it here.
 For more information about hostids, see Understanding Hostids.
-Important - It is not recommended to change the hostid of a license server that has licenses mapped in the back office (FlexNet Operations).
+V Important • It is not recommended to change the hostid of a license server that has licenses mapped in the back office (FlexNet Operations).
 If the hostid is changed to a value that is different to that specified for the license server in the back office, any existing licenses mapped to the license server that is locked to the old hostid in the back office will be orphaned.
 To prevent this from happening, it is best practice to return the license server in the back office.
 During the return operation, the producer can transfer the licenses to a different device; this can be the same machine with the desired hostid.
 After the transfer, wait for the license server to synchronize with the back office (server synchronization occurs based on synchronization policies or on-demand).
-HTTPS_SERVER_CONFIG The path to the HTTPS "server" configuration file used to support incoming HTTPS from client devices.
-Note • The "server" configuration file is being deprecated and will be removed in a future release.
-Instead of the "server" configuration file, specify parameters to access the truststore file in the https-in setting in Local-configuration.yaml.
-For more information about HTTPS setup on the license server, see Incoming HTTPS in the More About License Server Functionality chapter.

-Table 2-3 - Local Settings for the License Server on Windows (cont.)
+Table 2-3 Local Settings for the License Server on Windows (cont.)